peteroupc/peteroupc.github.io/randmisc.md

 The following definitions are used:

-- A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a function that maps uniform random numbers in the closed interval [0, 1] to numbers that follow the distribution.
+- A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a nondecreasing function that maps uniform random numbers in the closed interval [0, 1] to numbers that follow the distribution.
 - A distribution's _support_ is the set of values the distribution can take on.
 For example, the beta distribution's support is the interval [0, 1], and the normal distribution's support is the entire real line.

 In general, families of the form "X-G" (such as "beta-G" (Eugene et al., 2002)<sup>[**(9)**](#Note9)</sup>) use two distributions, X and G, where X is a continuous distribution whose support is the interval \[0, 1\] and G is a distribution with an easy-to-compute quantile function.
 The following algorithm samples a random number following a distribution from this kind of family: